tilt-dev/tilt.build/docs/rollout/finish-poc.md

 ## Polish a Tilt-enabled Shiny Feature

 Once you've finished the POC phase, it doesn't mean you want to immediately ship Tilt to your AppDevs.
 It's just a mindset shift and a focus shift on what to work on next.
-In particular, you may want to [polish a Tilt-enabled shiny feature](/rolllout/shiny-feature) to really wow your AppDevs as they onboard to Tilt.
+In particular, you may want to [polish a Tilt-enabled shiny feature](/rollout/shiny-feature) to really wow your AppDevs as they onboard to Tilt.

 ## Evaluation

 **Use this if**
-- You
+- You are in the early stages of evaluation and exploring the many possibilities of Tilt.

 **Skip this if**
-- You
+- You've already started shipping Tilt to AppDevs.

-**You know it's successful when** each
+**You know it's successful when** you've finished the POC and your conversations with AppDevs and colleagues are now focused on clearing a list of practical, day-to-day blockers as you get ready for a production launch of Tilt.